olincollege/video-synth/README.md

 `video_synth.py --youtube --animation` | Generates an animation from a YouTube link.
 `video_synth.py -h` | Displays a help menu.
 `video_synth.py --help` | Displays a help menu.

+#### Contact
+Feel free to reach out to us at *pythonvisualsynthesizer@gmail.com* if you have any comments or questions.